KidA24/ScrumMaster/README.md

 I'm looking forward to getting to know you!
 What this document is: A quick introduction to who I am, how I think, and how I work.
 It is not intended to override our personal interactions and mutual understanding that we'll build as we work together.

 ## My Role as a Scrum Master
 TL;DR: My goal as a Scrum Master is to help our team and organziation move further down this Agile path - to improve the way we work as well as the work we produce.
 I hope to do this through training, coaching, mentoring and facilitation.
 I might have thoughts on how we work as a team, and I expect you will too.
-The goal is to share these thoughts and consistently improve as a team moving forward.
+The goal is to share these thoughts and consistently improve as a team (and organization) moving forward.

 Long Term, my goal is to have the team become confident enough and to take over ownership of the Scrum process and work myself from being a permanent Scrum Master with the team to more of an as-needed consulting role (so that I can help other areas of the organization - including other teams).